Dante (Devil May Cry): Personality

+Designs

+According to Kamiya, the title character of Buichi Terasawa's Cobra manga series was the basis of Dante's personality.
+To give the character's "stylishness" he dressed him in a long coat to make him "showy" and made him a non-smoker; Kamiya saw that as "more cool".
+Dante wears red clothing—the traditional Japanese color for a heroic figure—in contrast to Leon S. Kennedy, a character Kamiya created for Resident Evil 2, who wears blue clothes.

 After the success of the first Devil May Cry game, Capcom inserted Dante into a game already in development.
 This necessitated the maturing of his characterisation.
 Dante's change to a more-taciturn character was a decision made by a producer who disliked his previous incarnation.
 The staff aimed to make him look older—in his 30s—than his original self, implying that something dramatic had happened to change his personality.
 Dante and Lucia dressed in Diesel fashions appealed to the developers.

 Dante's final design was left up to Kamiya, who discussed with Bingo Morihashi how the character should be portrayed.
 Kamiya felt that early depictions of Dante were too quiet and wanted a character who was more "wild" and wore different clothing (such as his sleeveless jacket).
 Dante appears bare-chested underneath his coat, something that surprised the audience.
 This design was meant to fit his young personality as well as contrast Vergil's fully clothed looked.
 Additionally, similar to Dante's longsword Rebellion (リベリオン, Riberion) and red clothing, Vergil was also made to wield a Japanese katana and wear blue clothing.
 Ikeno said he liked the character but had issues with it.
 Dante's Devil Trigger forms were designed by Kazuma Kaneko of Atlus.
 The Capcom staff was impressed with Kaneko's work, and Ikeno felt that it was not difficult to model.
 A wallpaper with Dante and Vergil's Devil Trigger forms was designed as a tribute to the Japanese show Super Sentai once defeating the game.
 Dante was designed to be easy to control, in contrast to Vergil who was more difficult but stronger.